suerion/AutomatedWorkcarts/README.md

   - `TrainStation` (`true` or `false`) -- Self-explanatory.
   - `BarricadeTunnel` (`true` or `false`) -- This affects straight tunnels that spawn NPCs, loot, as well as barricades on the tracks.
   - `LootTunnel` (`true` or `false`) -- This affects straight tunnels that spawn NPCs and loot.
+- `MaxConductors` -- The maximum number of conductors allowed on the map at once.
+Set to `-1` for no limit.
+- `ConductorOutfit` -- Item to use for the outfit of each conductor.

 ## FAQ